“You can’t have a million-dollar dream with a minimum wage ethic.” - Stephen C. Hogan

 Feedback, both the positive one and the one in the form of criticism is very helpful.
 Both common sense and research make it clear that effective feedback is very important for a designer to adjust, grow, improve performance and increase their motivation.
 Always ask for a constructive feedback from your client.
 Ask for feedback from like-minded individuals as well.
 Make use of the various groups, forums and websites where creative professionals hang out.
 Dribbble is only one of the many sites where you can practice your skills, get feedback and improve.

 "I’m very suspicious of people who are self-satisfied because what tends to happen is the creative stuff starts to go downhill.” - Chip Kidd

 10. Always look for inspiration

 There are many sources on the web that will help you when you will face inspiration blocks.
 In one of our previous articles we have made a list of the best inspirational sites.
 Seek inspiration every day.
 Get inspired by your favorite artist.
 Look at competition as inspiration.
 Many top-performers have succeeded by looking at their competitors as motivators, finding out more about their technique, and where do they find THEIR inspiration.

 11. Stay in line with the newest trends in the creative world

 Know your industry well!
 Create designs that represent current industry trends and audience needs.
 Consistently follow blogs sharing the emerging trends related to your specific area of interest.
 Update your knowledge regularly by subscribing to blogs and newsletters, and participating in groups and forums.
-Start by looking out for articles predicting upcoming trends for 2018.

 12. Know when to say ‘No’ and choose your projects wisely